Ch4nKyy/BG3WASD/README.md

 When you click somewhere and your character auto-walks, then it will ignore your WASD inputs until it reaches its destination or you press Cancel Action (by default, right click).

+### The mod worked before, but stopped working!

+Game updates can break the mod in multiple ways.
+The Cheat Engine file (or in the future, the DLL file) might need to be adapted.
+It is also possible that an update resets your input config json, so please check that again!

 ## Development

 If you want to update the mod yourself, see /doc.